itk-dev-rpa/OpenOrchestrator-docs/index.md

 ![Architecture](docs/images/architecture.png)

-A database holds all information regarding the automation processes:
+A central database holds all information regarding the automation processes:

 - Schedules
 - Logs
 - Constants
 - Credentials
+- Queues

 Administrators uses an app named 'Orchestrator' to control and view the data in the database, and another app named 'Scheduler' runs on the worker machines reading the data from the database